Florida Manatees Or Sea Cows Are Sweet, Gentle, Endangered Giants

 The ancient mariners often spoke of rapturous sightings while at sea.

-However, it's widely believed that what they saw, was in fact these gentle creatures.
+However, it's widely believed that what these mariners saw, was in fact the gentle sea cow.

 These occurrences were so common, that even Christopher Columbus recorded seeing three "mermaids".
 His observation of the sightings was that they were not "half as beautiful as they are painted."

-Manatees Are The Mermaids of Old
+Manatees Are The Mermaids Of Old

 State Archives of Florida, Florida Memory, Florida Park Service Collection

-They'll also migrate west along the Alabama - Louisiana coast as far west as Texas.
+Sea cows also migrate west along the Alabama - Louisiana coast as far west as Texas.

-Manatee Walking Under Water
+Florida Sea Cow Walking Under Water

 State Archives of Florida, Florida Memory

-These mammals are relatively substantial in size, averaging about 10 - 12 feet in length and weighing between 800 - 1,200 pounds.
+Sea cows are relatively substantial in size, averaging about 10 - 12 feet in length and weighing between 800 - 1,200 pounds.

 However, unlike the elephant, they have very small ears and they most certainly do not possess trunks.
 Their bodies are rounded somewhat like an elephant, but the body tapers down to form a paddle-like tail.
 Their front legs or forearms resemble flippers and this helps them swim or crawl through shallow water in search of food.

-Mother and Baby
+Mother And Baby Manatees

 State Archives of Florida, Florida Memory

 Probably the only obvious similarity to the rodent side of their family are the whiskers on the face.
-Personally, I think they look somewhat like a walrus without tusk.
+Personally, I think they look somewhat like a walrus without tusks.
 Plus their sweet faces resemble that of a Shar Pei, complete with the rounded muzzle, wrinkles, and whiskers.

-Ospreys Often Nest on Warning Signs for Boaters
+Ospreys Often Nest On Warning Signs For Boaters

 They're not capable of withstanding cold temperatures and the two severe cold snaps of 2001 - 2002 and 2010 were hard on them.

-They also can succumb to the ravages of hurricanes as they pass through an area.
+They can also succumb to the ravages of Florida hurricanes

 State Archives of Florida, Florida Memory, Dr. David E. LaHart Collection